antwanvdm/block-o-block/README.md

 ## What is this game about?
 This game is mainly about getting more knowledge about typescript and building a game around it.
-The base idea is to give users a simple circle which can catch blocks by using your arrow keys.
+The base idea is to give users a simple circle which can catch blocks by using the arrow keys.
 Each level results in having more blocks on your screen with the same time available per level.
 Your will always be able to only play X amount of levels, which results in a total score at the end of your game.